The pre-order window for UNSUNG is closing soon.

 Frequently Asked Questions

-This library has so much.
-So many organ sounds that it hurts.
 You’ll also find upto 5 signals in each patch : internal speaker, room captured with external amp, stereo spring reverb, mini-leslie & direct signal.
 As well as a collection of in-built IRs

 The library is broadly divided into two main parts: